 Besides your professional projects, we also encourage you to add some personal web development projects to your portfolio.
 If you don’t have any, you can start by creating a plugin and then move on to single-page applications.
-If you’re a WordPress full-stack developer, you can build plugins for WordPress, like this WooCommerce product featured video plugin.
 Feel free also to include projects that are currently under development.

 Step #8.
 Search for a Job